Skip to content

 commands =

-/bin/sh -c "python manage.py generateschema --generator_class myapp.schemas.SchemaGenerator >docs/schemas/openapi.yaml"
+/bin/sh -c "python manage.py spectacular --file docs/schemas/openapi.yaml"

-Use the schema with swagger-ui
+Use the schema with the swagger-ui CLI

-You can try out your static schema document with swagger-ui-watcher: Install it with npm install swagger-ui-watcher -g and then use swagger-ui-watcher -p 8080 docs/openapi.yaml to open the schema document in your browser.
+You can try out your static schema document with swagger-ui-watcher: Install it with

 1